iamdtang/skaterdav85.github.io/teaching/2020/labs/build-a-reusable-component.md

 If you can't think of a reusable component to build, here are some ideas:

+- A modal
+- An accordion
+- A tooltip
 - A Delete button that shows an inline Confirm Delete button when clicked.
 You could also enhance this so that users must type in a specific string before Confirm Delete becomes enabled.
 For example, try deleting a repo on GitHub.
-- An accordion
 - Tabs with panels
 - A sortable table
 - A checkbox list
 - A file tree

+Your reusable component should provide some flexibility as to what HTML is rendered through a render prop.

 Create a page that demos this component.
 In the README of your repo, show a code sample in a [fenced code block](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) and write about your motivations and design decisions for this component.